How Plumbus works

 Enforcement

-Plumbus enforces sender constraints on every configured request at the service boundary.
-For each request, Proof-of-Possession and the binding artifact are evaluated to determine whether the presented authentication material is legitimate for use.
+Plumbus enforces context continuity on every configured request at the service boundary.
+For each request, the DPoP proof and the binding artifact are evaluated to determine whether the presented authentication material is valid for the current client context.

 sequenceDiagram